Random cubic planar graphs converge to the Brownian sphere: Skeleton decomposition for quasi-simple triangulations

 \subsection{Quasi-simple triangulations of the cylinder and their skeleton decomposition}

 In this section, we describe the structure of the neighborhood of the root in a quasi-simple triangulation, and how it can be encoded via the so-called \emph{skeleton decomposition} introduced by Krikun in~\cite{Krikun}.
 We follow here the presentation given by Curien and Le Gall in~\cite[Section~2.2]{CurienJFLG} for \emph{general} triangulations, and we emphasize the necessary adjustments to deal with quasi-simple triangulations.
-We first introduce quasi-simple triangulations of the cylinder, which will appear naturally as the hulls of quasi-simple triangulations. \begin{defi} Fix $r\in \mathbb{Z}_{>0}$.
+We first introduce quasi-simple triangulations of the cylinder, which will appear naturally as the hulls of quasi-simple triangulations. {j@\textbf{quasi-simple triangulations of the cylinder}!cycle-bottom@\ttt{$\partial \Delta$}{bottom cycle, the boundary of the root face}} {j@\textbf{quasi-simple triangulations of the cylinder}!cycle-top@\ttt{$\partial^* \Delta$}{top cycle, the boundary of the top face}} \begin{definition} Fix $r\in \Z_{>0}$.
 A \emph{quasi-simple triangulation} of the cylinder of height $r$ is a rooted planar map such that: \begin{enumerate} \item All its faces are triangles except for two distinguished faces: its root face (also called the bottom face) and the top face. \item The boundaries of the bottom and of the top face are disjoint simple cycles. \item Every vertex incident to the top face is at graph distance exactly $r$ from the boundary of the bottom face, and every edge incident to the top face is also incident to a triangle whose third vertex is at distance $r-1$ from the bottom face. \item Cycles of length 1 and 2 necessarily separate the bottom face and the top face. \end{enumerate} If $\Delta$ is a quasi-simple triangulation of the cylinder of height $r$, the boundary of its root face (bottom cycle) is denoted by $\partial \Delta$ and its top cycle (boundary of the top face) is denoted by $\partial^* \Delta$.
 We call $\Delta$ a quasi-simple triangulation of the $(|\partial \Delta|,|\partial^* \Delta|)$-cylinder.